Approved: March 24, 2017

 11.3 Collection of Unpaid Fees

-A member must inform the client of the intention to use a collection agency or other legal options to collect fees and must provide an opportunity for payment to be made before doing so.
+Members must inform their clients of the intention to use a collection agency or other legal options to collect fees and must provide an opportunity for payment to be made before doing so.

-A member must not require a client to prepay for any psychological services including preparation of reports.
+Members must not require clients to prepay for any psychological services including preparation of reports.
 Members may request retainer funds in advance, but these funds must be held in a segregated account, separate from the member’s practice operating account funds or personal funds.
 These segregated funds must only be applied to services rendered, when such services are rendered and invoiced, and any excess segregated funds must be returned to the client following the termination or conclusion of services.

 12.1 Impairment Due to Health Factors

-A member must not undertake or continue to provide psychological services when the member is, or could reasonably be expected to be, impaired due to mental, emotional, physiological, or pharmacological or substance abuse conditions.
-If such a condition develops after psychological services have been initiated, the member must discontinue the psychological services in an appropriate manner.
-The member must make best efforts to ensure that clients are notified and assisted in obtaining replacement services to ensure continuity of care.
+Members must not undertake or continue to provide psychological services when they are, or could reasonably be expected to be, impaired due to mental, emotional, physiological, or pharmacological or substance abuse conditions.
+If such a condition develops after psychological services have been initiated, members must discontinue the psychological services in an appropriate manner.
+Members must make best efforts to ensure that clients are notified and assisted in obtaining replacement services to ensure continuity of care.

 13. PROFESSIONAL OBJECTIVITY

 13.1 Compromised Objectivity, Competence or Effectiveness Due to Relational Factors